Transcription – Start Here

 - A volunteer selects a document to transcript.
 When that volunteer decides they’ve finished transcribing the document, they submit it for review.

-- A different volunteer can review the transcription and make edits to the transcription if necessary, and then approve it.
+- A different volunteer can review the transcription and make edits to the transcription if necessary, and mark the document fully transcribed.

-- Once approved, the finished transcript is sent to William & Mary Libraries where it will be given a second review, and then the transcript will be made available for use or undergo additional work.
+- Once marked fully transcribed, the finished transcript is sent to William & Mary Libraries where it will be given a second review, and then the transcript will be made available for use or undergo additional work.

 How do you tell when to transcribe or review a document?